 About the legal status of the British after Brexit

 Let’s sum up what we’ve covered so far.

-In other words, until the 31st of December, the Community rules will still apply to British citizens and their relatives, whether they are already living in Spain legally or whether they intend to do so before the end of the year.
+In other words, until the 31st of December, the Community rules still applied to British citizens and their relatives, whether they were already living in Spain legally or whether they intend to do so before the end of the year.

-However, from the 1st of January of 2021, all British citizens will then fall under the general immigration regime.
+However, from the 1st of January of 2021, all British citizens who start their immigration procedure from 0 then fall under the general immigration regime.
 That is to say, as non-European citizens.

 They will then be subject to the same immigration legislation as those from, for example, the United States, Japan, or Russia.

 This, without a doubt, makes things much more difficult to regularize their situation in Spain: extra legal requirements, longer procedures, application from the country of origin and not from Spain…

 Nevertheless, if they were in Spain before January 2021, then still have time to get their residency easily as if they were EU citizens (and the same happens to their relatives).
 This is the only exception.